backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 EBS.md

 - We can create EBS volumes and leave them unattached.
 - We can *only attach an EBS volume to a single instance* **unless** they are from the `io1/io2` family class.
 - By default on termination *root EBS volumes are destroyed* unless **DeleteOnTermination** is unchecked.
+This can be done in 2 ways:
+	- *Unchecking* it at the *time of launching the instance*.
+	- Set the `DeleteOnTermination` attribute to False using the **command line**.
-Non root volumes are not destroyed.
+- Non root volumes are never destroyed

 - EBS is *automatically replicated in an AZ* so if the primary one goes down it can be replaced with secondary, without you knowing.
 - You have to mount a non root volume EBS volume to an EC2 instance.
 - EBS volumes **support live configuration changes**.
 So this means in production you can modify the volume type, volume size, IOPS without service interruptions.